codemonger-io/codemonger/cdk/README.md

 ### Setting AWS_PROFILE

 This documentation supposes that an AWS profile with appropriate credentials is stored in the [`AWS_PROFILE`](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) environment variable.
-The following is example in my case,
+The following is an example in my case,

 ```sh
 export AWS_PROFILE=codemonger-jp